 This post may contain affiliate sales links.
 Please see my full disclosure policy for details

-These moist Gingerbread Cupcakes are topped with a cinnamon maple cream cheese frosting.
-They’re flavored with ginger, cinnamon, cloves and a touch of nutmeg.
-It’s the perfect holiday treat.
+These moist Gingerbread Cupcakes are perfect for the holidays!
+Topped with a cinnamon maple cream cheese frosting, these lightly spiced cupcakes are hard to resist.
 You’ll love this easy homemade cupcake recipe.

 We’re getting in all those last-minute holiday-themed desserts this week!
 You know that some flavors like pumpkin are pretty classic and can be enjoyed for long periods of time?
 Gingerbread I feel like is a December only flavor.
 Do you agree?

 You’ll love these cupcakes, they’re full of spices, they’re light and fluffy and topped with the most amazing frosting.

 These are super simple to put together and only requires two bowls.
 This is an oil-based cupcake recipe it because it makes a very tender crumb and I often find it helps maintain the moisture in a cupcake.
 Plus you don’t have to wait for any ingredients to come to room temperature.